-Student Services are on both sites and will always help guide you around school if you have lost your way.
-During your first week you will get a guided tour of both sites from your form tutor and there are always teachers and sixth formers to help you when you move between sites and around the different classrooms.
-Classrooms are numbered and go in order so you will quickly find your way around.
-If you are late you can just sign in at reception or Student Services.
-If you are going to be late or have an appointment you just inform the school so we know where students are at all times.
+Pastoral Support is available on both sites and will always help guide your child around school if they have lost your way.
+During their first week they will get a guided tour of both sites from their form tutor and there are always teachers and sixth formers to help them when they move between sites and around the different classrooms.
+Classrooms are numbered and go in order so they will quickly find their way around.
+If they are late they can just sign in.
+If they are going to be late or have an appointment, you just inform the school so we know where students are at all times.